 - Facewing: Connie Crane in "I'll Be Your Best Friend" when her husband falls into the lake after craning to get a look at Bucky Spacebeaver's showboat; Flick later on in the same story after Munchy brings Peanut a chocolate-and-tuna flavored cake and he realizes he's just been outclassed.

 - Fantastic Flora: Numerous, including babbleberries, pompalopes, pompanuts and giggle melons.
 Most of these are just fantasy equivalents of real-world plants, but the giggle melons actually make you giggle when you eat them.

 - Fantastic Racism: In "Follow Your Nose," when Flick is afraid of a family of mole people

 Flick: Ah, cheese and quackers.
 Don't you know about moles?

 Flick: They're these strange creatures that make dark tunnels under the earth.
 They're martial arts experts and they carry these numchucky stick weapon thingies. ...
 Moles wear these dark glasses.
 That proves they're hiding something...
 Moles can't stand ducks.
 Or otters.

-Furry Confusion: Flick is a talking, anthropomorphic duck but there are plenty of non-sentient birds on the series.
+- Furry Confusion: Flick is a talking, anthropomorphic duck but there are plenty of non-talking birds on the series.

 Cap'n Crane: Watchbird alert!
 Watchbird alert!
 Wanda Raccoon just dropped all the pies into Lake Hoohaw.
 Hoo hoo.
 Connie, what are they going to do now?